Supporting Grieving Children and Teenagers

 Everyone in a family is affected when someone dies.
 Dealing with the death of someone close is hard at any age.
 Children and teenagers grieve for the loss too, though they often express it differently.

 It’s hard to watch a child struggle with the pain of loss, especially when you are grieving yourself.
-We often just long to make it better for them.
-But we can’t fix grief, or protect children from it.
-But there are things you can do to make a difference; things that help them feel supported and understood, and that help them to develop the skills they need to cope with what’s happened.
+We often just long to make it better for them, but ultimately we can’t fix grief, or protect children from it.
+However, there are things you can do to make a difference; things that help them feel supported and understood, and that help them to develop the skills they need to cope with what’s happened.

 Talking about the loss